 The regulatory landscape continues to evolve, with the CBDT / Income Tax Department periodically issuing updates through circulars, notifications, and amendments.
 Businesses should establish processes for monitoring regulatory changes through e-Filing Portal (incometax.gov.in) and professional advisories, and promptly implementing any changes to their compliance processes.

-Wrong PAN entries cause TDS credit mismatch in Form 26AS.
+Wrong PAN entries cause TDS credit mismatch in the employee’s Form 26AS, leading to ITR processing issues.
 Always verify PAN during onboarding and cross-check before filing returns.

 In the context of income tax and direct tax compliance, understanding the key components including TDS, Form 16, Form 26AS, advance tax, TCS is essential for effective compliance management.
 The governing framework under Income Tax Act 1961, Finance Act prescribes specific requirements that businesses must adhere to based on their entity type, size, and geographical presence.